Curtsey Squat

 Frequently Asked Questions

-• Can I add weights to the Curtsey Squat?
+• Can I hold weights during Curtsey Squat?

 Related Exercises